jamestheakston1/mathsuniversal.font/README.md

 ### Windows Guide

-1. Download the .otf file from the releases page on this repo, and use your preferred font editing program, such as Adobe Illustrator.
+1. Download the .otf file from the releases page on this repo, and use your preferred font editing program, such as Adobe Illustrator to edit it.